steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 These instructions assume MacOS is being used.

 You will need an [Azure subscription](https://azure.microsoft.com/en-gb/pricing/purchase-options/azure-account) with access to the Azure OpenAI service.
-A private endpoint and firewall rules should be confifured to allow secure connections from your development machine.
+A private endpoint and firewall rules should be configured to allow secure connections from your development machine.
 All of this will need to be set up using the [Azure Portal](https://portal.azure.com/).
 Detailed instructions are outside the scope of this document.

 ## Initial implementation